SpicaNebulaPy/STRANDED-GAMEvr2/README.md

 Goals for Version 1
 Be able to have a island that the player can intereact with and collect objects, once completed collection it will peomt the ship to start up this can be done with if , else , etc

-The simpilist version of project will be character walking around and physiscs is correct so player isnt falling through MAQP
+The simpilist version of project will be character walking around and physiscs is correct so player isnt falling through MAP

 Libraries / Other Technology Needed
 Unreal, Megascans, Marvelous Designer, iClone, blender